Tokyo Jungle

-is a survival action game developed by Crispy's! and published by Sony Computer Entertainment for the PlayStation 3.
+is a science fiction survival action game developed by Crispy's! and Japan Studio and published by Sony Computer Entertainment for the PlayStation 3.
 The game takes place in a deserted, futuristic Tokyo, in which the city has transformed into a vicious wildlife wasteland.

 Tokyo Jungle was released in Japan on June 7, 2012, available on both disc and downloadable versions.
 The international release of the game became available for download via PSN in North America and the PAL region on September 25 and September 26, 2012, respectively.
 It was included on the "Best of PlayStation Network Vol. 1" compilation disc, released in NTSC regions on June 18, 2013.

 On July 10, 2013, a grid-based version of the game titled Tokyo Jungle Mobile was released on PlayStation Mobile for the PlayStation Vita.

 Gameplay

 Tokyo Jungle has two modes: Story and Survival.